Shareefbaba/path-smoothing-and-control_shareef/README.md

 👉 The launch file is the central script that starts the entire pipeline:
 Path Smoothing → Trajectory Generation → Trajectory Tracking.

+# Simulation

+To run the simulation, I first open Isaac Sim and load the Warehouse environment.
+After that, I press Play to start physics, because the robot will only respond to ROS2 commands when the physics engine is running.

+Once physics is active, I check whether Isaac Sim is publishing ROS2 topics correctly.
+I open a terminal and run:

+ros2 topic list

+If I can see topics like /odom, /joint_states, /tf, and /clock, it confirms that the ROS2 Bridge extension inside Isaac Sim is working properly.

+Next, I build my ROS2 workspace:

+cd ~/ros2_ws
+colcon build --symlink-install
+source install/setup.bash

+After sourcing the workspace, I launch the entire pipeline using my launch file:

+ros2 launch tenx_assignment test.launch.py

+This automatically starts the path smoother, trajectory generator, and controller.
+At this point, I can switch back to Isaac Sim and see the robot begin to move along the planned path.

+To visualize the results more clearly, I also open RViz2:

+rviz2

+In RViz, I add displays for /path_smoothed, /trajectory, /odom, and /tf.
+This lets me monitor the smoothed path, the time-parameterized trajectory, and the robot’s actual movement.